DanielFurtado/customer-feedback/README.md

 ## Further improvements (TODO):

 * Add component to display total rating with stars highlighted in detail.
-* Select rating by clicking on stars instead of adding numbers.
+* Select rating by clicking on stars instead of number input.
 * Additional test coverage.
 * Typescript improvements.
-(Remove <any> types)

 ## Author